ConnorFitzgerald17/brokerlift/server/README.md

-## Server
+# Server

-This is the setup for the server sitde of the brokerlift coding assesment

 ## Project setup

+This is the setup for the server side of the brokerlift coding assessment

-Once you have cloned the repo yous should start with the server and run the following command in the terminal to make sure you have all neccecary depencecies.
+Once you have cloned the repo you should run the following command in the terminalfrom the server `root` to make sure you have all necessary dependencies.

 ```bash
 $ npm install
 ```

-Once that is done you should create a `.env` in the `root` of the client folder.
+Once that is done you should create a `.env` file in the `root` of the server folder.
 Inside you need to create the following variable: (See email for connection string)

 ```
 MONGO_URL=<connection_string>